 Subject Mathematics Essentials (Applied)

 Subject Description Mathematics is a core subject in Year 10.
 Studying Maths provides the essential skills in number and algebra, measurement and geometry, and statistics and probability.
 It also develops numeracy skills for life and the fundamentals on which mathematics specialities and professional applications are built.
 In year 10 Essential Mathematics, students engage in solving problems with a greater focus on simple familiar contexts.
 The aim of this subject is to prepare student for Essential Mathematics in year 11 and 12.
 This subject is suited to students who are interested in vocational and work pathways.
-The assessment will prepare students for Essential Mathematics in Year 11 and 12.
+The assessment will prepare students for Essential Mathematics in Year 11

+and 12.

+Assessment Exam

-Assessment Overview Assessment will be exams and problem solving and modelling tasks (report genre)
+Overview Problem solving and modelling tasks (PSMT- report)

 Cost NIL

 Links to Senior Essential Mathematics

-Subject General Mathematics (General) Subject Description Mathematics is a core subject in Year 10.
+Subject General Mathematics (General)

+Subject Description Mathematics is a core subject in Year 10.
 Studying Maths provides the essential skills in number and algebra, measurement and geometry, and statistics and probability.
 It also develops numeracy skills for life and the fundamentals on which mathematics specialities and professional applications are built.
 In year 10 General Mathematics, students engage in solving problems in simple through to complex familiar and unfamiliar contexts.

 The aim of this subject is to prepare student for General Mathematics in year 11 and 12.
 This subject is suited to students who are interested in vocational pathways that require Mathematics and also students who are interested in tertiary studies that do not require higher levels of Mathematics.
 The assessment will prepare students for the rigorous demands of General Mathematics in the senior years.
 Students who obtain a very high level of achievement in General Mathematics may consider choosing Mathematical Methods in Year 11 and 12.

+Assessment Exam

+Overview Problem solving and modelling tasks (PSMT- report)

+Cost NIL

-Assessment Overview Assessment will be exams and problem solving and modelling tasks (report genre) Cost NIL Links to Senior General Mathematics
+Links to Senior General Mathematics

-Subject Introduction to Mathematics Methods(General) Subject Description Mathematics is a core subject in Year 10.
-Studying Maths provides the essential skills in number and algebra, measurement and geometry, and statistics and probability.
+Subject Introduction to Mathematics Methods (General) Subject Mathematics is a core subject in Year 10.
+Studying Maths provides the essential skills Description in number and algebra, measurement and geometry, and statistics and probability.
 It also develops numeracy skills for life and the fundamentals on which mathematics specialities and professional applications are built.
 In year 10 Introduction to Mathematics Methods, students engage in solving problems in simple through to complex familiar and unfamiliar contexts.
 Students in Introduction to Mathematics Methods will be learning the 10A Australian Mathematics curriculum.
-As such, a B+ or higher in year 9 Maths is required for Introduction to Mathematics Methods.
+As such, a B+ or higher in year 9 Maths is required for Introduction to Mathematics Methods. riighor in your o matho io roquirou for introduction to mathornation motifodo.
 The aim of this subject is to prepare student for ATAR Mathematical Methods and Specialist Mathematics in year 11 and 12.
 This subject is suited to students who are interested in pathways that require higher levels of Mathematics at university and enjoy the challenge of Mathematics.
 The assessment will prepare students for the rigorous demands of year 11 and 12 Mathematical Methods and Specialist Mathematics.
-Assessment Overview Assessment will be exams and problem solving and modelling tasks (report genre) Cost NIL Links to Senior Mathematical Methods and Specialist Mathematics YEAR 7 - 8 - 9 CORE MATHEMATICS YEAR 10 CORE MATHEMATICS ESSENTIALS MATHEMATICS GENERAL INTRODUCTION TO MATHEMATICS METHODS YEAR 11 & 12 CORE MATHEMATICS ESSENTIALS (APPLIED)GENERAL MATHEMATICS (GENERAL)MATHEMATICS METHODS / SPECIALIST (GENERAL)
+Assessment Exam Overview Problem solving and modelling tasks (PSMT- report) Cost NIL Links to Senior Mathematical Methods and Specialist Mathematics